appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_edit_delete/edit_delete_views.rst

 ------------------------------
 We use the standard CRadmin project structure for this application, meaning we have a *crapps* module inside our Django Application.
 In the *crapps* we add a new module with an easy to read name.
 In this guide the CRadmin application (crapps) is named *edit_delete_app*.
+Since we are now buidling eith the viewhelper class *EditDelete*.
 Inside our new CRadmin application we add files which contents our views and a mixins file for code which is needed by more than one view.

 Mixins File For Song Application